You have no items in your shopping cart.

 Summer goes green

 Green LED light helps with skin discoloration.
-So as summer gives me more exposure to sunlight I have found that I reach for the green light when I get out my Sirius Aurora ($149 in the TIA shop) or the Ultra Renew ($89 in the shop).
+So as summer gives me more exposure to sunlight, I have found that I reach for the green light when I get out my Sirius Aurora ($149).
 The backs of my hands are in particular need of it as, despite the use of sunscreen, they are looking a distinct shade darker than the skin on the rest of my face and body.
 I haven’t seen much independent research behind green LED (as opposed to the well-documented red light), but I am seeing results on my skin in terms of a slight fading of dark spots and more even tone in general.
 Theoretically, green light targets melanocytes, melanin-producing cells located in the bottom layer of the skin's epidermis.
 According to Sirius, it inhibits the production of excess melanin, prevents it from traveling to the skin’s surface, and breaks up melanin clusters to diminish existing discoloration.

 LED lights (of all colors) can be enhanced by the use of a topical cream or serum that performs a complimentary function.
 I find that green LED and Lumixyl’s Topical Brightening Crème work really well together.